 by Jay Traugott

 When it comes to fast compact hatchbacks, very few do class and refinement like the Volkswagen Golf R. An evolution of the iconic GTI, the R adds weight through doubling the number of driven wheels, but compensates with a bigger turbo and more power.
-Its 288 horsepower 2.0-liter turbo may be outdone in the overall power stakes by some competitors, but thanks to the aforementioned Haldex four-wheel-drive system and a healthy 280 lb-ft of torque, the Golf R can still hang with the best of them from the line to the top.
-The Ford Focus RS employs a similar turbocharged all-wheel grip approach, but the Golf R is the king of elegance and quality.
+Its 288-horsepower 2.0-liter turbo may be outdone in the overall power stakes by some competitors in the US, but thanks to the aforementioned Haldex four-wheel-drive system and a healthy 280 lb-ft of torque, the Golf R can still hang with the best of them from the line to the top.
+The Ford Focus RS employs a similar turbocharged all-wheel grip approach, but the VW Golf R is the king of elegance and quality.
 A six-speed manual is standard, with a seven-speed DSG automatic optional, and thanks to a comprehensive list of standard features and an extreme variety of color choices, the Golf owns the class for factory equipment and customization, too.

-The Golf R is almost identical to the facelifted 2018 model, affectionately dubbed the mark 7.5 by aficionados, but now, thanks to clamoring from those very fans, a huge array of color choices have been added to the options list.
+The 2019 Volkswagen Golf R is almost identical to the facelifted 2018 model, affectionately dubbed the mark 7.5 by aficionados, but now, thanks to clamoring from those very fans, a huge array of color choices have been added to the options list.
 Colors from benchmark models through VW's heritage, like the Mk1 GTI, the Mk4 R32, and even the European Scirocco, have been added, bringing the total number of hues you can pick from to a supercar-like 45.
 Mechanically, no advancements have been made and no power bump has been bestowed upon U.S. vehicles.
 The Mk8 Golf coming next year will change that.

 Besides the addition of more available colors, the styling of the Golf R is unchanged from last year.
 LED headlights, daytime running lights, and taillights with dynamic turn signals make a return, while 19-inch two-tone machined alloy wheels are standard - split 5-spoke gloss black units are available as a package add-on.
 A chrome accent-line helps widen the appearance of the front end as part of the R design enhancements, while the rear sees a subtle spoiler paired with a quad-exit exhaust and a diffuser-mimicking rear apron.
 R design side skirts are standard.